Australia kicks off carbon tax, PM future in doubt

 The Australian carbon scheme is the product of years of fierce bargaining with business and political parties.

-It will initially cover just under 300 companies and councils that comprise about 60 percent of the nation's roughly 550 million tonnes of CO2.
+It will initially cover just under 300 companies and councils that comprise about 60 percent of the nation's roughly 550 million tons of CO2.

-For the first three years, polluters will pay a fixed price for CO2 emissions, reaching A$25.40 a tonne in the final year.
+For the first three years, polluters will pay a fixed price for CO2 emissions, reaching A$25.40 a ton in the final year.

 From July 2015, emissions trading with regular auctioning of pollution permits will start, along with rules that allow polluters to buy overseas emission reduction offsets, such as Certified Emission Reductions (CERs), part of the United Nation's Kyoto Protocol climate pact.

-A floor of A$15 a tonne and a cap of A$20 above the expected international price will run till 2018.
+A floor of A$15 a ton and a cap of A$20 above the expected international price will run till 2018.

 BILLION-DOLLAR PRIZE, MAYBE